Profile least squares estimators in the monotone single index model: Introduction

 where $K$ is one of the usual kernels, symmetric around zero and with support $[-1,1]$, and where $h$ is a bandwidth of order $n^{-1/7}$ for sample size $n$.
 For fixed $\bma$, the least squares estimate $\hat\psi_{n,\bma}$ is defined in the same way as above.
 Note that this estimate is rather different from the derivative of a Nadaraya-Watson estimate which is also used in this context and which is in fact the derivative of a ratio of two kernel estimates.
 If we use the Nadaraya-Watson estimate we need in principle two tuning parameters, one for the estimation of $\psi_0$ and another one for the estimation of the derivative $\psi'_0$.

 Using the estimate (\ref{estimate_derivative_psi}) of the derivative we now minimize

 instead of (\ref{SSE_criterion}), where $\|\cdot\|$ is again the Euclidean norm.
+The motivation for considering such a minimization problem is very similar to the one given above for the SSE.
+The only difference now is that the current approach allows us to take the function $\theta$ to be equal to the derivative of $\psi'_0$, which is replaced in the empirical version of the population score in (\ref{ps}) by its estimator $\tilde\psi_{n,h,\bm\a}' $.
 A variant of this estimator was defined in \cite{FGH:19} and called the Efficient Score Estimator (ESE) there, since, if the conditional variance $\text{var}(Y|\bmX=\bmx)=\s^2$, where $\s^2$ is independent of the covariate $\bmX$ (the homoscedastic model), the estimate is efficient.
 As in the case of the simple score estimator (SSE), the estimate was defined as a crossing of zero estimate in \cite{FGH:19} and not as a minimizer of (\ref{ESE_criterion}).
-But the definition as a minimizer of (\ref{ESE_criterion}) produces an asymptotically equivalent estimator.
+But the definition as a minimizer of (\ref{ESE_criterion}) produces an estimator that has the same limit distribution.
 For reasons of space, we will only give a sketch of the proof of this statement below in Section \ref{sec:ESE_PLSE}.

 The qualification ``efficient'' is somewhat dubious, since the estimator is no longer efficient if we do not have homoscedasticy.
 We give an example of that situation in Section \ref{section:simulations}, where, in fact, the SSE has a smaller asymptotic variance than the ESE.
 Nevertheless, to be consistent with our treatment in \cite{FGH:19} we will call the estimate, $\hat\bma_n$, minimizing (\ref{ESE_criterion}), again the ESE.